Will-Schrick/Project-3/README.md

 manager1@deliciousbites.com	"Manager1"	"Admin"

 Routes:

-/login
-this is a hidden router that is used for each role of person at the restarutant.
+/login = This is a hidden router that is used for each role of person at the restarutant.

-Admin= access to any page
+Admin= Access to any page

 Waiter = /waiter  and /paybill